- Cathy Angelo

 My path to becoming an educator has been unconventional, but I have confidence that I am exactly where God wants me to be- to teach, serve, and grow here at Immanuel.
 I am a 3rd generation educator and passionate about impacting the lives of young people in our community.
 I feel privileged to teach at a school where science and God are not in opposition to one another.
 I want students to see the majesty of God’s creation and be drawn into closer relationship with Him.
 Besides pointing students to Christ through our studies of life science, my goal is to make science fun, engaging and applicable to student’s lives.

-Meet Mr Knaak
+Meet Mr Knaak:

 Immanuel schools has a long standing tradition in my family.
 First, both my parents went to Immanuel Bible School after they had finished high school.
 Then, all three of their children, my two sisters and myself attended Immanuel Academy.
 All seven of my parent's grandchildren went to Immanuel High School.
 Next year, six of my parent's great-grandchildren will be attending Immanuel Schools.
-My dad was on the board, my sister taught here for a short time and now I am in my 46th year of teaching here.
+My dad was on the board, my sister taught here for a short time and now I am in my 51st year of teaching here.
 So what am I trying to say?
 Immanuel is deeply woven into the fabric of my life.
 (You should see my closet!
 There are many blue and white shirts and jackets)

 My very biased opinion is that Immanuel is a very special place.
 I'm not talking about the buildings, though they are top notch.
 Many things have changed over the years, but the most important things have not.
 First and foremost this place was and still is founded upon the rock-Jesus Christ.
 God's Word is taught and studied.
 And we have a wonderful staff who love God and our students.

 I have the wonderful privilege of teaching the Bible.
 God has graced me with a love for His Word.
 My greatest goal is to instill into my students a love for His Word also.
 God said "Study to show yourself approved under God.
 A workman that need not be ashamed.
 Rightly a dividing the word of truth."
 This command of God that must be taken seriously.
-This years school theme is "be transformed".
-Being transformed into the image of God will not happen unless we spend serious time "rightly dividing the Word of truth."

-My wife Nancy and I have been married for almost 48 years.
+My wife Nancy and I have been married for almost 52 years.
 We have three children and 10 grandchildren.
 I tell people I have "the greatest job in the world" because #1, I teach Bible and #2, now that I'm "older", I teach half time.